neuschaefer/reform-handbook/src/source/quickstart.rst

 --------------
 After being powered on, the main processor will boot the operating system installed on the inserted SD card.
 The operating system's kernel will show diagnostic information as it activates all the devices in the system until finally arriving at the login prompt.
 Enter ``root`` as the username at the prompt.
 There is no default password, so you will be logged in immediately.

 From here, you can begin installing software and using MNT Reform.
-If you are new to the Debian GNU/Linux operating system or want to learn about specifics of the operating system shipped with MNT Reform, please refer to chapter 5, :ref:`Linux Basics`.
+If you are new to the Debian GNU/Linux operating system or want to learn about specifics of the operating system shipped with MNT Reform, please refer to chapter 5, "Linux Basics".

 The following chapter will introduce you to the input devices of MNT Reform.